zingale/phy504/_sources/cxx-vector2d-class.rst.txt

 if we have complicated member data (like pointers) would we need to explicitly write the copy.

-There is another special function that we haven't talked about -- the `destructor <https://en.cppreference.com/w/cpp/language/destructor>`_.
+There is another special function that we haven't talked about---the `destructor <https://en.cppreference.com/w/cpp/language/destructor>`_.
 This cleans up an objects resources when it goes out of scope, the program ends, or an object is explicitly deleted.
 For our class, the